rosencode/oxynet/README.md

 # Oxynet

-Simulate the oxytocin network model described in [Rossoni2008]

-DESCRIPTION
 A C++ simulation engine for the oxytocin network model described in [Rossoni2008].
-Given model parameters as inputs, oxynet simulate the model dynamics and outputs on a file a list of firing times for the neurons in the network.
+Given a list of model parameters as inputs, oxynet simulate the model dynamics and outputs on a file a list of firing times for the neurons in the network.

-USAGE
+Installation:

+Usage:

+Run as :
     oxytnet [-i parameters_filename] [-o spiketimes_filename] [-t output_connections_filename] [-g]
     -g: stops execution before running the simulation

 CREATED